Who, What, and How We Represent Matters.

 Any car accident can be scary and result in injury, but those involving commercial motor vehicles can be particularly devastating.
 This is partly due to the sheer size of commercial vehicles, the speed involved, and the fact that most of the time, a smaller car will bear the worst of the accident.

 Common injuries in commercial vehicle accidents include head injuries and traumatic brain injuries; spinal cord injuries, sometimes leading to paralysis; broken bones, concussions, abrasions, and whiplash.
 In some cases, a commercial vehicle accident can lead to a wrongful death suit.
+If you find yourself in such a situation, an Austin car accident attorney can help you navigate the legal process and pursue the compensation you deserve.

 What Help is Available?